 Unregister Instance

-If you no longer need to back up an SQL Server database instance, find the instance on the ECS Database Instance tab.
-In the Actions column, click the More icon (⋮) and select Unregister Instance.
-In the dialog box, click Confirmation.
+When you no longer need to back up a SQL Server database instance, on the ECS Database Instance tab, find the target instance, and in the Actions column, select ⋮ > Unregister Instance.
+In the dialog box that appears, click Confirmation.

 Create Cluster

-If your SQL Server database instance is part of a cluster, you must manually create the cluster after you register the instance.
-Cloud Backup backs up the database instances in the cluster to the same database backup vault.
+If your SQL Server database instances belong to a cluster, you must manually create a cluster after you register the instances.
+Cloud Backup backs up these database instances as a single cluster to the same backup vault.
 On the ECS Database Instance tab, select the database instances that you want to add to the cluster and click Create Cluster.
-In the panel, select the database instances to include in the cluster and click OK to create the cluster.
+In the dialog box that appears, select the database instances for the cluster and click OK to create the cluster.

-NoteAfter you create an SQL Server Always On cluster, you only need to configure a backup plan for one instance in the cluster.
+NoteAfter you create an SQL Server Always On availability group, you need to configure a backup plan for only one database instance in the group.